grafana/agent/docs/configuration/dynamic-config.md

 ## Templates

-Note when adding a template you do NOT need to add the type as the top level yaml field.
+Note when adding a template you MUST NOT add the type as the top level yaml field.
 For instance if using traces:

 Incorrect